ECS Fargate vs Lambda — Which AWS Compute to Pick in 2026

 The 2025 Change That Rewrote the Lambda vs Fargate Math

 For most of Lambda’s existence, the INIT phase was free.
-When a cold start happened — when AWS spun up a new execution environment, loaded your runtime, and ran your initialization code — you didn’t pay for that time.
-You only paid once your handler function started executing.
-That was a meaningful subsidy, and it made Lambda look cheaper than it actually was for workloads with heavy initialization logic.
+Cold start happened — AWS spun up a new execution environment, loaded your runtime, ran initialization code — and you paid nothing for that time.
+You only got billed once your handler actually started executing.
+That was a real subsidy, and it made Lambda look cheaper than it actually was for workloads with heavy initialization logic.

 For a Java Spring Boot application without SnapStart?
-Different story entirely.
+Whole different story.

 - Python with heavy packages — pandas, scikit-learn, boto3 bundles, PyTorch inference layers.
 INIT phases of 2–8 seconds are common.
 Cost increase of 20–50% for workloads that cold start frequently.

 - Java without SnapStart — JVM startup plus Spring context initialization can push INIT to 8–15 seconds.
-This is where the cost increase bites hardest.
+This is where the billing change bites hardest.
 Easily 40–60% more expensive than pre-August 2025 modeling suggested.

 - Node.js with large dependency trees — moderate impact, typically 10–20% increase depending on bundle size.